wdi-sf-march-2014/notes/ModelsInRails/rails_models.md

 # Rails Models

 ## Objectives
-* Describe what ActiveRecord does, how it relates to a database
+* Describe what Active Record does, how it relates to a database
-* Get data from the database using ActiveRecord and model methods
+* Get data from the database using Active Record and model methods
 * Use migrations to alter your database
 * Create model validations to validate input

-## ActiveRecord and ORM
+## Active Record and ORM

 __ORM__ stands for object relational mapping.
-ORM describes a software system that maps sql queries and results into objects.  __ActiveRecord__ is an example of an ORM system that is used commonly in rails.
-What is an example of an ActiveRecord object?
+ORM describes a software system that maps SQL queries and results into objects.  __Active Record__ is an example of an ORM system that is used commonly in rails.
+What is an example of an Active Record object?
 If you have a model called Todo, defined below:

 ```
 class Todo < ActiveRecord::Base